gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 may only be terminated by a flower" emerge from a carefully crafted set of tiles and rules.

-Nothing says that the ground can't appear twice, thought it is very unlikely.
+Nothing says that the ground can't appear twice, though it is very unlikely.

 ![double-ground](/images/wave-function-collapse/double-ground.png)